winitzki/scall/tutorial/programming_dhall.md

 ## Programming with Leibniz equality types

-Dhall's `assert` feature provides static checks that some expressions are equal.
+Dhall's `assert` feature provides a static check that some expressions are equal.
-That feature can be seen as syntax sugar for a general facility known as **Leibniz equality** types.
+That feature can be seen as syntax sugar for a general facility known as **Leibniz equality**.

 ### Definition and first examples